 Such a contradiction would be “debilitating—to the point of paralysis in the technology” for Bringsjord’s logical robots.
 “It seems to me, that if one took this seriously within my paradigm, it could serve as a guide for how to deal with contradictions and inconsistencies in a computing machine and in a robot,” he adds.

 A classic version of a robot’s struggle to compute contradictions is the liar’s paradox, namely the sentence, “This sentence is false.”
 If the sentence is indeed false, then what it says ends up being true.
 If it’s true, then it ends up being false.
 And so the conclusion is the sentence is true if and only if it’s false, which is a contradiction in classical mathematics.
 (Bringsjord points out that in three Star Trek episodes, the day was saved by sending a malicious computing machine into paralysis by presenting it with the liar’s paradox.)

 Cotard’s syndrome presents “a much more concrete, less fanciful example,” which would be far more exciting than trying to resolve the liar’s paradox.
 “People historically who think about these things are tired of the liar paradox.
 I think they see it as a linguistic trick,” Bringsjord says.
 “Those people would not be able to maintain the same attitude in the face of a real-life syndrome versus what they claim is an abstract logic puzzle.”

-Ultimately, he said, he’d like to study how Cotard’s syndrome works in humans to replicate it and find a way to resolve contradictions in robots: “I would assert with much confidence that the study of it, in the formalisms and the structures of math and logic, in the form of logic-based robotics that I pursue, would be very productive and helpful on the robotics side.”
+Ultimately, Bringsjord would like to study Cotard’s syndrome so as to replicate it and find a way to resolve contradictions in robots.
+“I would assert with much confidence that the study of it, in the formalisms and the structures of math and logic, in the form of logic-based robotics that I pursue, would be very productive and helpful on the robotics side,” he adds.